-- Strickland Collection of Law and Popular Culture - A gift of Professor Rennard Strickland, the Strickland Collection of Law and Popular Culture is a collection of law-related movie poster and lobby cards.
-The collection includes more than 1,000 items ranging in date from the 1920s to the 1990s.
+The Strickland Collection of Law and Popular Culture was established through a generous donation of law-related movie posters, lobby cards, and other materials presented to the library by Professor Rennard Strickland.
+The collection includes more than 1,000 items ranging in date from 1913 through the 1980's.
 Some pieces from the collection are on permanent display in the Law Library.
-An electronic guide to the collection is under development.

 Donald E. Pray Law Library